For the Love of Mary: Plot

 Meanwhile, the President, having overheard Mary telling Phillip that she would rather stay home than attend the party with him, sends Lt.
-Tom Farrington (Edmond O'Brien), a naval aide at the White House, to escort Mary.
+Tom Farrington, a naval aide at the White House, to escort Mary.
 At the party, they cause a stir and not a little jealousy in Phillip.
 After a pleasant evening of singing around the piano, Tom escorts Mary home, where she notices they're being watched by her father from an upstairs window.
 After she kisses Tom goodnight and he leaves, she is confronted by David, who's been waiting on the porch all night.
 David kisses a startled Mary, who starts to hiccup again.

 The next day, when the President learns that Mary was upset about not keeping her date with David, he calls the fish expert himself to express his regrets, but then decides David's 'obsession' with fish means he is a nut.
 Later over lunch, after David explains his situation in full, Mary tells David she will arrange a meeting for him with Phillip, who can help him with his political issue.
 That afternoon at the Peppertree home, Tom arrives with presidential orders to take Mary to a White House movie screening.
 When Phillip learns that Mary is with Tom, he questions David about his relationship with Mary.
 The frustrated marine biologist announces he is leaving town and that everyone in Washington seems to have a "Mary Peppertree fixation."

-Meanwhile, Tom's friend, newspaper publisher Samuel Litchfield (Frank Conroy), complains to Elwood about Tom's involvement with Mary, a mere switchboard operator.
-When Mary and Tom arrive together at the restaurant, the owner, Gustav Heindel (Hugo Haas), tells Elwood he saw Mary kissing David.
+Meanwhile, Tom's friend, newspaper publisher Samuel Litchfield, complains to Elwood about Tom's involvement with Mary, a mere switchboard operator.
+When Mary and Tom arrive together at the restaurant, the owner, Gustav Heindel, tells Elwood he saw Mary kissing David.
 Elwood decides to handle the matter with the Navy personally.
 Phillip offers to put the Justice Department on the case and promises to clear up the matter in two days.